MisterMaxB/librealsense/wrappers/unity/readme.md

 ##### Texture Streams

-Under the `RsDeivce` object in Unity's Hierarchy view, you can find a number of textures that are binded to a 'RsFrameProvider' (RsDevice or RsProcessingPipe) frame callbacks and allow a texture to be updated upon frame arrival.
+Under the `RsDevice` object in Unity's Hierarchy view, you can find a number of textures that are binded to a 'RsFrameProvider' (RsDevice or RsProcessingPipe) frame callbacks and allow a texture to be updated upon frame arrival.
 Each texture stream is associated with the `RealSenseStreamTexture` script which allows user to bind their textures so that they will be updated with each new frame.
 The following screenshot displays the configurations available for users when using a texture stream:

 ![textures](https://user-images.githubusercontent.com/18511514/55073767-3de1c200-5097-11e9-9f6e-60df2cd036ba.PNG)